Opana Abuse Symptoms, Side Effects, and Addiction Treatment

 Addiction treatment post-detox may occur on an inpatient or outpatient basis.
 Inpatient facilities are the more structured option of the two.
 Outpatient programs allow you the flexibility to live at home and check in with a counselor at the facility on a daily basis.
-Each type of facility offers pros and cons and it is important to choose the best program to fit your needs.
+Each type of facility has pros and cons and it is important to choose the best program to fit your needs.

 Residential treatment centers, also known as inpatient treatment, offer intensive, around-the-clock care.
-Individuals live at the facility for the duration of their treatment so they can completely focus on their recovery.
-Inpatient facilities also offer programs to address underlying mental and behavioral issues related to the addiction.
+Individuals live at the facility for the duration of their treatment so that they can completely focus on their recovery.
+Inpatient facilities also offer programs to address underlying mental and behavioral issues related to addiction.

 A typical day will look different based on which facility you enter and their corresponding treatment philosophy; however, an example day might include:

-- Group therapy – In group therapy, you will share your experience with others who are facing similar struggles as you.
+- Group therapy—In group therapy, you will share your experience with others who are facing similar struggles as you.
 This type of therapy brings recovering individuals together under the guidance of a trained facilitator.
 In a group, people can express themselves while being received by others in a compassionate, nonjudgmental way.

-- Family therapy – A person’s behavior is difficult to separate from the context of family and other relationships, and family can play a significant role in the recovery process.
+- Family therapy—A person’s behavior is difficult to separate from the context of family and other relationships, and family can play a significant role in the recovery process.
 Family therapy integrates family members into the rehabilitation process by keeping them informed of treatment goals and interventions, facilitating healthy communication between them and their loved one, and enabling them to play a significant role in their loved one’s sobriety after discharge.

-Outpatient programs provide more flexibility.
+Outpatient programs offer more flexibility.
 Individuals can attend to responsibilities at home or work and return to the facility for regularly scheduled treatment.
-Therapy is a major part of outpatient treatment, and you may participate in individual and group therapy to learn healthy ways to cope with stress and cravings.
+Therapy is a major part of outpatient treatment, and you may participate in individual and group therapy to learn healthy ways to cope with stress and manage cravings.

 - Individual therapy sessions.